 - 1. New information reveals that the categories of work covered in this BCL may affect listed or designated critical habitat in a manner, or to an extent, not previously considered. - 2.
 The categories of work included in this BCL are subsequently modified to include activities not considered in this review. - 3.
-New species are listed or critical habitat designated that may be affected.
+New species are listed, or designated critical habitat may be affected. - 4.
+Lack of compliance with criteria in this BCL.